Ab Exercise Videos

 Some people have training splits

-that have them to devote a complete workout to abdominals while others perform
+that have them devote a complete workout to abdominals while others perform

 them from time-to-time.
 If you are training other muscles on the same days